← All stages

 Discuss, don't quiz

 Real comprehension shows up in conversation.
-What did they think of the ending?
-What would they ask the author?
-Share your own reactions too.
+What did you think of the ending?
+What would you ask the author?
+Find someone to talk about books with.
+That conversation is the work.

 Connect reading to writing

-Advanced readers often have things to say.
+This reader probably has things to say.
 Journaling, book reviews, creative response.
-Writing about reading deepens both.
+Writing about what you read deepens both.

 Honor their reading identity

 If they love graphic novels, manga, or genre fiction, that is reading.
-Protecting their love of books matters more than steering toward "literary" titles.
+Protecting a love of books matters more than reading what someone else thinks they should.

 "A reader lives a thousand lives."

-Your child has crossed a threshold.
-They carry something with them now that no one can take away.
-The goal at this stage is simply to protect and nurture that, and let it grow in whatever direction calls to them.
+You have crossed a threshold.
+You carry something with you now that no one can take away.
+The goal from here is to protect it, nurture it, and let it grow in whatever direction calls to you.

 Resources for this stage